Sjögren's disease: Diagnosis

 While Sjögren's disease is one of the most common autoimmune diseases, it has no specific and non-invasive diagnostic tests.

 Diagnosing Sjögren's disease is complicated by the range of symptoms that a patient may manifest, and the similarity between symptoms of Sjögren's disease and those of other conditions.
-Also, patients with SS symptoms approach different specialities for treatment, which can make diagnosis difficult.
-Since dry eyes and dry mouth are very common symptoms, and frequently occur in people over 40, affected people may believe that the symptoms are age-related, so they ignore them.
+Also, patients with Sjögren’s symptoms approach different specialities for treatment, which can make diagnosis difficult.
+Since dry eyes and dry mouth are very common symptoms, and frequently occur in people over 40, affected people may believe the symptoms are age-related.
+Therefore, they often ignore them.
 Some medications can cause symptoms similar to those of Sjögren's disease.

 Tests

-The combination of several tests, which can be done in a series, can eventually diagnose Sjögren's disease.
+A combination of several tests, which can be done in a series, can eventually diagnose Sjögren's disease.

 Blood tests

 Main antinuclear antibody patterns on immunofluorescence.
-Individuals with Sjögren syndrome usually have a speckled or homogeneous pattern, and rarely a centromere pattern.
+Individuals with Sjögren’s usually have a speckled or homogeneous pattern, and rarely a centromere pattern.

-Blood tests can be done to determine if a patient has high levels of antibodies that are indicative of the condition, such as antinuclear antibody (ANA) and rheumatoid factor (because Sjögren's disease frequently occurs secondary to rheumatoid arthritis), which are associated with autoimmune diseases.
-Typical SS ANA patterns are SSA/Ro and SSB/La, of which anti-SSB/La is far more specific; anti-SSA/Ro is associated with numerous other autoimmune conditions, but is often present in SS.
-However, anti-SSA and anti-SSB tests are frequently not positive in SS.
+Blood tests can be done to determine if a patient has high levels of antibodies that are indicative of the disease, such as antinuclear antibody (ANA) and rheumatoid factor (because Sjögren's is considered to occur frequently “secondary” to rheumatoid arthritis), which are associated with autoimmune diseases.
+Typical Sjögren’s disease ANA patterns are SSA/Ro and SSB/La, of which anti-SSB/La is far more specific; anti-SSA/Ro is associated with numerous other autoimmune conditions, but is often present in Sjögren’s disease.
+However, anti-SSA and anti-SSB tests are frequently not positive in Sjögren’s.

 Rose bengal test

 The rose bengal test uses a stain that measures the state and function of the lacrimal glands.
 This test involves placing the nontoxic dye rose bengal on the eyes.
-The dye's distinctive colour helps in determining the state and functioning of the tear film and the rate of tear evaporation.
-Any distinctive colour change can indicate SS, but confirming the condition requires many related diagnostic tools.
+The dye's distinctive colour helps determine the state and function of the tear film and the rate of tear evaporation.
+Any distinctive colour change can indicate Sjögren’s disease, but confirming the condition requires many related diagnostic tools.

 Schirmer test

 Schirmer's test measures the production of tears: a strip of filter paper is held inside the lower eyelid for five minutes, and its wetness is then measured with a ruler.
-Producing less than 5 mm of liquid is usually indicative of SS.
+Producing less than 5 mm of liquid is usually indicative of Sjögren's.
 This measurement analysis varies among people depending on other eye-related conditions and medications in use when the test is taken.
 A slit-lamp examination can reveal dryness on the surface of the eye.

-The use of Schirmer strips to test oral dryness is possible.
+Schirmer strips can be used to test oral dryness.